dragonwasrobot/dragonwasrobot.github.io/_posts/2016-12-20-sum-types-in-kotlin-elixir-and-elm.md

 layout: post
 title: "Sum types in Kotlin, Elixir, and Elm"
 category: functional-programming
 description: "In this post, we define the concept of sum types with examples in Elm, Elixir, and Kotlin."
-tags: [Elm, Elixir, Kotlin, Types, Sum types, Functional basics, Functional programming, Programming languages]
+tags: [Elm, Elixir, Kotlin, Sum types, Functional programming]
 ---

 #### prerequisites: The post [Product types in Elm, Elixir, and Kotlin]({% post_url 2016-11-14-product-types-in-kotlin-elixir-and-elm %})